MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 #### Unused running Azure Data Explorer cluster

-A cluster is considered unused and running if it is running and has not ingested data or run queries in the past 5 days.
+A cluster is considered unused and running if it is in the running state and has neither ingested data nor run queries in the past five days.
 In some cases, clusters may be [automatically stopped](auto-stop-clusters.md).
 In the flowing cases, the cluster won't automatically stop and a recommendation will be shown:
  * Leader clusters.
 For more information, see [follower databases](follower.md).
  * Clusters deployed in a Virtual Network.
  * Clusters where the [Auto-Stop setting](auto-stop-clusters.md#set-auto-stop-settings-while-creating-a-new-cluster) is turned off